jennyshen-playground/women_highest__level_education_20_years/README.md

 This repository contains data and code used to produce a paper that analyzes the correlation between highest education level, occupational prestige and happiness in American women in a 20 year period, using data from the American GSS.

-The Inputs folder contains all the raw data from 20 years of GSS surveys ranging from 2000 - 2021.
+The `inputs` folder contains all the raw data from 20 years of GSS surveys ranging from 2000 - 2021.

-The Scripts folder contains 4 scripts:
+The `scripts` folder contains 4 scripts:

   -The first script simulates the data we are trying to derive.
   -The second script downloads the data locally.
   -The third script cleans the data and zeroes in on the aspects we are concerned with.
   -The fourth script tests the clean data for validity.

 The Outputs folder has 2 subfolders: